So I moved slower - for 2 reasons.

 One was to have the time to reflect on the effect that degrees of choice had on a range of students, giving me time to observe, be observed, interview students, adjust, create support as needed and research.

-The other was to build confidence gradually in the students who had already been learning in the previous method.
+The other was to build confidence gradually in the students who had already been learning in the conventional teacher-directed method.

 With students who moved from experimentation at Kindy the year prior, I used a 50/50 combination of teacher-directed mini lessons and students directed choice sessions that I alternated with.
 This year group probably had the most influence on me.